 Host Site: Selected Mid-South Food Bank partner agencies, other non-profit organizations or churches ("Agencies") agree to serve as Mobile Pantry host sites.
 The Agencies and Mid-South Food Bank promote the Mobile Pantry to existing clients (in the case of partner agencies) and the community as a special distribution of wholesome food free of charge.
 Basic data from all clients is collected either during a pre-registration or onsite during the food distribution.
 Requirements for being a host site include a large parking lot; ideally one that allows cars to be off the street as much as possible and has a separate entrance and exit, 10-20 volunteers, the ability to make photocopies of the Eligibility Form, tables that can be set up outside.
 Mid-South Food Bank highly recommends representatives from a new host site visit a Mobile Pantry distribution to see how it works.
 This will help will establishing traffic flow at your site at least 24 hours in advance.
 The list is at www.midsouthfoodbank.org.
 Announce your mobile pantry on social media, neighborhood flyers/posters, church bulletins and other community publications

 Registration: Agencies will be sent/given the Client Eligibility Form (available in Spanish) and should make copies based on the number of households (usually 300-500) to be served, plus extras.
-At the distribution, one or more volunteers will hand out the Form for each household.
+At the distribution, one or more volunteers hand out the Form for each household.
 All household representatives must show a valid ID showing their address or a document, such as utility bill, showing address.
 No more than two households per vehicle allowed.
 Forms will be collected onsite at the distribution.
 Note to Food Bank Partner Agencies: information should be entered into Pantry Trak no later than the 5th of the following month.

-Pre-Registration: All Covid-19 distributions must be made available to the public; however, an Agency may require ONLINE client pre-registration in order to restrict the number of households served because of the Agency's available space or other considerations.
+Pre-Registration: All food distributions must be made available to the public; however, an Agency may require ONLINE client pre-registration in order to restrict the number of households served because of the Agency's available space or other considerations.
 The link to the pre-registration form must be submitted to the Food Bank at least one week prior to the distribution date to be post on the Food Bank website.
 We discourage in-person pre-registration because of Covid-19 distancing guidelines.